Kagamma/satania-buddy/README.md

 ##### Q: Why X11?
 Where's wayland support?

-A: Wayland's "security" measurements makes this kind of software impossible to develope.
+A: Wayland's "security" measurements makes this kind of software impossible to develop.

 ##### Q: OS X support when